kai687/sphinxawesome-theme/docs/how-to/options.rst

 .. confval:: show_nav

-   The |product| shows links to all your documentation pages in sidebar on the left side.
+   The |product| shows links to all your documentation pages in the left sidebar.
-   If you want to hide the sidebar on all pages, set this option to `False`:
+   To hide the sidebar on all pages, set this option to `False`:

    .. code-block:: python
       :caption: "File: conf.py"